Information for new postgrads

 If you've just started a MSc or PhD at our department, welcome!
 Here's some information to get you started.

 - You're joining a large community of postgrads!
-You'll meet some of them as soon as you arrive — there's a complete list on the department's current postgrads page.
+You'll meet many more of them as soon as you arrive — there's a complete list on the department's current postgrads page.

 - What happens when you first arrive: the department's routine for new postgrad students.

 - All postgrad students (MSc and PhD) must submit a written six-month report.
 These reports appear on the department's current postgrads page.
 (They are only visible locally within the University.)

 - PhD students have regular progress meetings during their course, and must be confirmed at an intermediate point in the course in order to proceed to the PhD degree.

 - All postgrad students must complete a student-supervisor agreement within the first weeks of starting work.
 You can use the University's official agreement form, or a (much shorter) form that's customised for our department, or you can adapt either form to your own needs.
 MSc students should send the signed form to the department secretary; PhD forms are processed during the student's first Progress Meeting.